 All users in one workspace share the Theia backend and the filesystem.
 Opened editors, terminals, and other UI state are currently not shared.

-Running workspaces can be shared from the dashboard or from within the IDE.
-In the IDE, right-click on the user’s avatar and choose
+Running workspaces can be shared from within the IDE.
+Click on the user’s avatar and choose

 Share Running Workspace.